What are the benefits of using Canvas with a LiDAR-enabled iPad or iPhone vs. Structure Sensor?

 Accuracy: The underlying accuracy of the data is fairly comparable, and both sensors will yield a similar level of accuracy in both the 3D scan itself as well as a Scan To CAD result.
 Measuring the 3D scan in-app or in the 3D Web Viewer may be easier, but the underlying accuracy is similar whether you are using the embedded LiDAR sensor or Structure Sensor.

 (Note: It is theoretically possible that the higher resolution from Structure Sensor may yield slightly more accurate Scan To CAD results when it comes to small details of a room, like electrical fixtures, but this has so far not been observed in initial usage.)

-Compatibility with cases: as a LiDAR-enabled iPad does not involve any additional hardware, it will by default be compatible with any protective or carrying cases for the chosen iPad model.
+Compatibility with cases: as a LiDAR-enabled iPad or iPhone does not involve any additional hardware, it will by default be compatible with any protective or carrying cases for the chosen device.

-Range: Structure Sensor’s range is 3.5m, while the iPad’s integrated LiDAR sensor’s range is 5m.
+Range: Structure Sensor’s range is 3.5m, while the Apple's integrated LiDAR sensor’s range is 5m.

-Cost: If you’re buying an iPad specifically to use with Canvas, the cost of buying the baseline 2nd Generation 11-inch iPad Pro ($799) will be cheaper than buying an iPad as well as Structure Sensor.
+Cost: If you’re buying a device specifically to use with Canvas, the cost of buying the baseline 2nd Generation 11-inch iPad Pro ($799) will be cheaper than buying an iPad as well as Structure Sensor.
 If you recently purchased an iPad and don't yet wish to upgrade it, you may prefer to purchase a Structure Sensor (offered at $499 for use with Canvas).

 Scanning speed: The real-time mesh updates during your scan will be quite a bit faster with Structure Sensor than with the Apple's integrated LiDAR sensor.
 This doesn’t mean you will be able to capture spaces faster, per se, but it will likely feel like a “smoother” scanning experience.